eslint/eslint/docs/user-guide/configuring.md

 ### How it works

-* Glob pattern overrides can only be configured within `.eslintrc` files.
+* Glob pattern overrides can only be configured within config files (`.eslintrc.*` or `package.json`).
-* The patterns are applied against the file path relative to the directory of the `.eslintrc` file.
-For example, if your `.eslintrc` file has the path `/Users/john/workspace/any-project/.eslintrc` and the file you want to lint has the path `/Users/john/workspace/any-project/lib/util.js`, then the pattern provided in `.eslintrc` will be executed against the relative path `lib/util.js`.
+* The patterns are applied against the file path relative to the directory of the config file.
+For example, if your config file has the path `/Users/john/workspace/any-project/.eslintrc.js` and the file you want to lint has the path `/Users/john/workspace/any-project/lib/util.js`, then the pattern provided in `.eslintrc.js` will be executed against the relative path `lib/util.js`.
-* Glob pattern overrides have higher precedence than the regular configuration in the same `.eslintrc` file.
+* Glob pattern overrides have higher precedence than the regular configuration in the same config file.
-* A glob specific configuration works almost the same as the regular configuration in your `.eslintrc`, except that you can't define nested glob based configurations or use `extends`.
+* A glob specific configuration works almost the same as the regular configuration in your config, except that you can't define nested glob based configurations or use `extends`.
 * Multiple glob patterns can be provided within a single override block.
 The associated configuration will be applied to the intersection of the sets of files matched by each of the patterns.
 In other words, a file must match all the supplied patterns for the configuration to apply.

 ### Relative glob patterns